 • Students looking to receive transfer credits for college-level courses taken outside of the United States must provide a course-by-course evaluation of their college transcripts.

 Q. Do I need to take the TOEFL or IELTS?

-- English is your native language
+• English is your country’s official language of instruction

 Q. If I need to take English classes, can you help me find a school?

 A. Yes, we recommend you learn English at ELS (English Learning Services).
 ELS is a private entity, which provides English language training.
 In most cases, you can study with them in your country or here in the United States.
 We have an ELS branch on our campus, which you can read about here.
 Students who attend ELS with the intention of transferring to The Los Angeles Film School can receive conditional admission to The Los Angeles Film School prior to starting their ELS program.
 Please visit their website at www.els.edu/hollywood or email email@example.com for more information.

 F-1 STUDENT VISA